 I approach dream interpretation from a biblical perspective.
 My belief is that our dreams can come from God, and understanding them is best understood within the context of an ongoing relationship with Him.

-My Grandpa used to do cryptic crosswords, and I can remember him sitting me on his knee and explaining to that the word ‘flower’ in a clue could also mean a river: i.e. a ‘flow – er’.
+My Grandpa used to do cryptic crosswords, and I can remember him sitting me on his knee one day and explaining to that the word ‘flower’ in a clue could also mean a river, i.e., something that flows along: a ‘flow – er’.

 I enjoy interpreting dreams for the same reason.
-Dreams can contain puns, riddles, wordplay and even jokes!
+Dreams can contain puns, riddles, wordplay – and even jokes!
 In order to appreciate the wordplay in dreams, we need to throw off our serious clothes, and get ready for some fun!

 What is wordplay?